dpletzke/lets-get-trivial/README.md

 ### Public

-<p>Create a public game room and wait for players to join </br>
+<p>Create a public game room and wait for players to join. </br>
 <strong>OR</strong> </br>
-Join a pre-existing public game from the home-page by clicking on the globe icon</p>
+Join a pre-existing public game from the home-page by clicking on the globe icon.</p>

 ---